cekrem/cekrem.github.io/content/posts/refactoring-towards-cleaner-boundaries.md

 **Benefits:**

 1. **Clear Boundaries**: DTOs prevent domain models from leaking into the infrastructure layer (the presenter now gets a DTO, not a domain model)
-2. **Flexibility**: We can change the presentation format without affecting the domain, and we can craft a DTO that's perfect for the specific output format we need rather than a generic domain model
+2. **Flexibility**: We can change the presentation format without affecting the domain, and we can craft a DTO that's perfect for the specific output format we need rather than a generic domain model (the domain model had sealed class content blocks with a bunch of subclasses, which is very tricky for template engines to render)
 3. **Testability**: DTOs are simple data structures that are easy to test

 ## The Testing Evolution